Jainil5/smartbot/README.md

 # SmartBot

 ### About SmartBot
-* SmartBot is a AI based website that has AI capabilities
+* SmartBot is a AI based website.

 ### Features of SmartBot
 * QNA : It has answer for all of you questions.